-Cut the avocados in half and remove the flesh from the skin and dispose of the pits.
+Cut the avocados in half, remove the flesh from the skin, and dispose of the pits.
 Add the avocados to a large bowl and toss with the lime juice.
 Don't skip adding the lime juice in this step, it will help slow down browning.

-Add the chopped cilantro, red onion, jalapeno, and salt to the bowl.
+Add the chopped red onion, cilantro, jalapeño, garlic (if using), and salt to the bowl.

 Mix in the chopped vegetables and herbs until well combined.
 Taste and add more salt as needed.

-- You can make this recipe spicier by adding more jalapeno.
-Or if you want it to be mild, omit the jalapeno all together.
+- You can make this recipe spicier by adding more jalapeño and including the seeds.
+Or if you want it to be extra mild, omit the jalapeño altogether.

-- Add any other mix-ins like bacon, tomato, corn, cotija cheese, or chipotle peppers can also be added.
+- Add any other mix-ins like tomato, black beans, corn, sour cream, cotija cheese, or chipotle peppers can also be added.
 There are tons of possibilities for different flavors.

 - The best way to store the guacamole in the fridge is to put it in a container, smooth the top of the guacamole, and place a piece of plastic wrap directly on top of the guacamole.
 Smooth it out so that no air is touching the guacamole.
 This will help prevent it from going brown.